oxzoid/reading-focus-overlay/README.md

 Some antivirus engines may flag the compiled .exe due to use of AutoHotkey, Windows API calls (like SetSystemCursor), or file embedding (FileInstall).
 This is a known false positive with AHK scripts.

-To be 100% sure, you’re welcome to inspect or run the script directly, or compile it yourself using Ahk2Exe.
+To be 100% sure, you're welcome to inspect or run the script directly, or compile it yourself using Ahk2Exe.
 Whole reason i made it open source

 ![](<https://github.com/oxzoid/reading-focus-overlay/blob/ccb5584d5956c22cc779049e43a8d4b9c8c40223/6qTwpI3Q1Y.gif>)